Skip to content

 Visit Trust Payments

-London PSP founded 1997 as Secure Trading, rebranded Trust Payments in 2020.
-About 500 employees across 9 offices in UK, EU, US and Asia.
+London PSP founded in 1997 as Secure Trading, rebranded Trust Payments in 2020 after CORDET Capital Partners coordinated the acquisition in May 2019.
+About 500 employees across 9 offices in the UK, EU, US and Asia.
 FCA Authorised Payment Institution (Ref 932557) and MFSA-regulated in Malta.
-Rare 4-scheme Principal Member: Visa, Mastercard, Diners and Discover.
-TRU Connect gateway covers 160+ payment methods and 160+ currencies with settlement in 14 currencies (24 for gaming).
-Six US state gaming vendor licenses including NJ, PA, MI, CO and NV.
+Principal Member of Visa and Mastercard, with Diners and Discover supported via the broader scheme network through TRU Connect.
+The TRU Connect gateway covers 160+ payment methods and 160+ currencies with settlement in 14 currencies (24 for gaming).
+US state gaming vendor licenses are confirmed in New Jersey, Pennsylvania, Colorado and Nevada from Trust Payments' own announcements, and the company publicly references six total US state licenses, though the full state schedule is not consistently named.
 SoftSwiss runs Trust Payments as its payment gateway partner.
-Trustpilot sits at 4.4/5 from 297 reviews — among the higher ratings in the segment.
-Two flags worth knowing: 180-day cancellation notice on the merchant contract, and a Glassdoor employer rating of 3.2/5 with documented US-side layoffs.
+Trustpilot sits at 4.4/5 from 297 reviews, among the higher ratings in the segment.
+Two flags are worth knowing: a 180-day cancellation notice on the merchant contract, and a Glassdoor employer rating of 3.2/5 with documented US-side layoffs.
 Best fit for UK/EU mid-market operators who want a directly licensed UK acquirer and have either SoftSwiss in the stack or a regulated US state expansion in the pipeline.

 4.4/5 Trustpilot (297)